Albert0i/mysql-vs-redis/README-Part3.md

 ![alt mem2](img/mysql-size-mem-2.JPG)

 Data base size is 1.5G!
-Crafting tables in memory is forbidden tricks in RDBMS since it violates durability of [ACID](https://en.wikipedia.org/wiki/ACID) principle and is the last resort to performance demand.
+Crafting tables in memory is forbidden trick in RDBMS since it violates durability of [ACID](https://en.wikipedia.org/wiki/ACID) principle and is the last resort to performance demand.
 All data vanish if server crashed or restarted...

 #### III.
 Read and Update